sgiraudot/LOD_specs/Reviews/review_april_2018.md

   }
 ```

+  Note that this _also_ works with `CGAL::Point_set_3`, but not only.

-* You should never deal with file streams inside the `include` code
+* You should never deal with file names or streams inside the
-  (except if you need specific readers, which you don't).
-The
+  `include` code (except if you need specific readers, which you
-  algorithm should take as input the point set with the needed
+  don't).
+The algorithm should take as input the point set with the
-  property maps (point map, normal map, label map, etc.).
+  needed property maps (point map, normal map, label map, etc.).

 * Your log system should also be completely separated from the code,
   as it is very specific and won't work for the average user.
 As you